google/liquidfun/liquidfun/Box2D/Box2D/Documentation/Building/BuildingWindows.md

 ### Executing a Sample

--   Right-click on an example project (e.g Testbed) in the Solution Explorer pane and select "Set as StartUp Project".
+-   Right-click on an example project (e.g Testbed) in the Solution Explorer pane, and select "Set as StartUp Project".
 -   Select "Debug-->Start Debugging" from the menu.

 ### Building using [cmake][]

-When working directly with the source, generate the [Visual Studio][] solution and project files using [cmake][].
-For example, the following generates the [Visual Studio][] solution in the `liquidfun/Box2D` directory.
+When working directly with the source, use [cmake][] to generate the [Visual Studio][] solution and project files.
+For example, the following generates the [Visual Studio][] solution in the `liquidfun/Box2D` directory:

     cd liquidfun/Box2D
-    cmake -G"Visual Studio 11"
+    cmake -G "Visual Studio 11"

 ### Running Unit Tests

-Developers modifying the LiquidFun library can verify that it still working correctly by executing the provided unit tests.
+Developers modifying the LiquidFun library can verify that it is still working correctly by executing the provided unit tests.

 Use the run\_tests.bat batch file to execute unit tests: